juliafmorgado/30DaysOtel/week2/day9.md

 # Day 9 – Tracing API: Building Rich, Observable Request Stories

 Yesterday we learned that the OpenTelemetry API is what we use in our code, while the SDK handles configuration.
-Today we get hands-on with the **Tracing API**—the part of OpenTelemetry that lets us create detailed traces of our application's behavior.
+Today we get hands-on with the **Tracing API**, the part of OpenTelemetry that lets us create detailed traces of our application's behavior.

-By the end of today hopefully we'll know how to:
-- Create custom spans for our business logic
-- Build nested span hierarchies that show call relationships
-- Add attributes that make spans searchable and debuggable
-- Record span events for point-in-time observations
-- Handle errors properly in spans
-- Use both manual and context-managed span creation

-This is where observability becomes practical.
-Let's build something.

 ---
+## What we already know from Week 1

+Before we dive in, let's connect today's hands-on work to what we learned last week:

+- **[Day 4](https://github.com/juliafmorgado/30DaysOtel/edit/main/week1/day4.md):** We learned spans have names, attributes, and parent-child relationships → Today we'll create those ourselves
+- **[Day 5](https://github.com/juliafmorgado/30DaysOtel/edit/main/week1/day5.md):** We learned semantic conventions like `http.method` → Today we'll use them in `span.setAttribute()`
+- **[Day 6](https://github.com/juliafmorgado/30DaysOtel/edit/main/week1/day6.md):** We learned auto-instrumentation calls the Tracing API → Today we'll call the same API manually

+**The API methods aren't new, we've been learning about them all week.** Today we practice using them.

 ## What we're building today